FabriceSalvaire/redmine-improved-theme/README.md

 * use custom settings to help user to customise the stylesheet
 * only support modern browser
 * use the power of SASS
-* use jquery to patch the DOM
+* use jquery to patch the DOM (patched erb would break Redmine for other themes)

+# Difficulties

+* Redmine HTML code is prior to Bootstrap era and its semantic is not well defined.
+We can patch the DOM when it is mandatory, but it is a last resort.

 # Redmine Links